When to plant Hydrangeas in Lincoln County, KS

 Lincoln County, Kansas is in USDA Hardiness Zone 6b.
 The average last spring frost is April 16 and first fall frost is October 18.

-Lincoln County County sits in USDA Zone 6b.
+Lincoln County sits in USDA Zone 6b.
 Hydrangeas grows reliably in zones 3a through 9a, so it's a good fit here.

-Can Hydrangeas grow in Lincoln County County's climate?
+Can Hydrangeas grow in Lincoln County's climate?

 Your Lincoln County Garden Planner — Free